valyd8chain/dockerized-harmony-node/README.md

 Harmony's current requirements for running without Docker are as follows:
 - 8 core CPU
 - 16GB memory
-- 1TB storage (if using pruned DB)
+- 1TB storage (if using pruned DB0)

 It is uncertain how the requirements will change from using this repo and running node in Docker.